Request a call

 The 10 units of competency are awarded for the successful completion of the FNS40122 Certificate IV in Credit Management; 7 core and 3 electives.
 For information on the units of competency see the Course Outline in the Course Overview tab.

-Enrol directly into the program for $595 (GST excluded).
+Enrol directly into the program for $595 (GST exempt).

 For additional study-related fees, please click here.